Zero-Tang/NoirVisor/src/svm_core/readme.md

 ### Nested Page Fault
 Nested Page Fault, usually abbreviated as `#NPF`, indicates that a wrong physical address is accessed.
 NoirVisor would not handle `#NPF` itself, but transfer the interception to the host.
 In addition, information like fetched instruction bytes, access information, etc., would be recorded.

-## Page Translation Callback
+## Accessing Guest Physical Pages
 NoirVisor does not keep GPA-to-HVA translation on track.
-Therefore, when NoirVisor has to operate the guest pages, there are no appropriate addresses for NoirVisor to get access.
-Note that this is only necessary for NoirVisor loaded as a Type-II hypervisor.
-Type-I hypervisor, nevertheless, can directly access the HPA after translating the GPA. <br>
+However, NoirVisor, if installed as a Type-II hypervisor, loads a special page table that maps both an identity map of physical memory and regular system memory.
+Therefore, when NoirVisor has to operate the guest pages, the only required actions are translating the GVA to HPA.
+Not to mention if NoirVisor is installed as a Type-I hypervisor, only HPA can be accessed.
-Situations that require NoirVisor to access guest pages include:

-- VMCBs for Nested Virtualization.
-- APIC Pages if there is no AVIC support.
-- Instruction Emulation.
-(NPIEP, etc.)

-In `GIF=0` context, we cannot perform the mapping in that synchronization is infeasible here.
-Therefore, we must issue a VM-Entry to map the guest pages into host kernel pages. <br>
-The VM-Entry to subvert host for this purpose is called the Page-Translation Callback.

 ## Memory-Mapping Swapping Facility
 In order to accelerate special memory virtualizations in CVM, NoirVisor provides a facility to swap memory mapping.
 User Hypervisor may specify at most 512 sets of memory mapping per VM. <br>
 User Hypervisor may use this facility to hook into the guest, to accelerate entrances and exits of SMM, and even to specify different mappings per vCPU, etc.

+## Hidden Single-Stepping
+For Intel VT-x, this feature is simple: utilize the `Monitor Trap Flag` feature.
+However, AMD-V lacks this feature. <br>
+In order to single-step, we can set `RFLAGS.TF` bit for the guest and intercept `#DB` exception in the guest. <br>
+Also, in order to hide the `RFLAGS.TF` bit, we should intercept `pushf` instruction and push a shadowed RFLAGS onto the guest's stack. <br>
+However, `RFLAGS.TF` is automatically cleared in any interrupts, so exceptions must be intercepted.
+All interrupts must be emulated instead of using hardware-accelerated event injections.

 ## SMM Virtualization
 SMM, abbreviation that stands for System Management Mode, is a standard x86 component to handle critical system-control activities (e.g.: Power Management, Interactions with NVRAM on motherboard, etc.). <br>
-NoirVisor does not emulate System Management Mode.
+Current implementation of NoirVisor does not emulate System Management Mode.
 It is User Hypervisor's responsibility to emulate SMM for the Guest.
+Support to NoirVisor's virtualization will be implemented in future.

 ### SMRAM Virtualization
 SMRAM is a special memory area consists of 64KiB of memory.
 It is an independent RAM storage and is not located on the main system memory.
 For example, if the `SMBASE` is pointed to 0x00030000, memory accesses to `0x00030000-0x0003FFFF` are different from inside and outside of SMM.
 By virtue of this, User Hypervisor is responsible to set up a different mapping when the vCPU is entering SMM. <br>